 Previewed 11 April 2001, Opened 7 May 2001, Closed 12 October 2001 at The Other Place (Stratford)

 Opened 20 December 2001, Closed 23 February 2002 at the Barbican Pit Theatre (London)

-The original cast at the RSC Pit Theatre in Stratford and Barbican Pit Theatre in London featured David Wilmot as 'Padraic', Glenn Chapman as 'Joey', Kerry Condon as 'Mairead', Trevor Cooper as 'Donny', Stuart Goodwin as 'Brendan', Colin Mace as 'Christy', Conor Maloney as 'James' and Owen Sharpe as 'Davey'.
+The cast at the RSC Other Place in Stratford and at the London's Barbican Pit Theatre featured David Wilmot as 'Padraic', Glenn Chapman as 'Joey', Kerry Condon as 'Mairead', Trevor Cooper as 'Donny', Stuart Goodwin as 'Brendan', Colin Mace as 'Christy', Conor Maloney as 'James' and Owen Sharpe as 'Davey'.

 This production was originally due to open at The Other Place in Stratford on Wednesday 18 April 2001, unfortunately the weekend beforehand Owen Sharpe suffered a serious wrist injury and the official opening was delayed until the week starting Monday 6 May 2001.